unicef/rhizome/docs/api.rst

 ORM and because of which, all of the filters that are available to django are available in the url.

-Each resource has attached to it a model ( Region, Indicator, Campaign ) etc, and an optional permission function.
+Each resource has attached to it a model ( location, Indicator, Campaign ) etc, and an optional permission function.
 The permission function takes the Model type and the list of IDs that were the result of the initial filter.

 The flow of the /v2 api is as follows:

   1. Parse the query parameters and query the database using this dictionary as the filter kwargs for that model.
-      - i.e. if the url is /region/?id=12907, the Api translates that into: results = Region.objects.filter(**{'id':12907})
+      - i.e. if the url is /location/?id=12907, the Api translates that into: results = location.objects.filter(**{'id':12907})
   2. Using the primary keys of the above result, apply the permission_function for that resource.
       - If there is no permission function applied, then return all the data from step 1.